-- expected volumes of project inputs and outputs of transported raw materials, wastes, hazardous goods, finished products and so on for all phases of the project - how identified project inputs and outputs will be moved through the transport network (volume, composition, trip timing and routes) - traffic generated by workforce personnel including visitors (volume composition, timing and routes) - likely heavy and oversize loads (volume, composition, timing and routes) highlighting any vulnerable bridges and structures along proposed routes.
+- an assessment of any impacts to the Gold Coast railway including an analysis of any changes to the drainage and flooding characteristics of the upstream areas of Oakey Creek and how the impacts will be mitigated - expected volumes of project inputs and outputs of transported raw materials, wastes, hazardous goods, finished products and so on for all phases of the project - how identified project inputs and outputs will be moved through the transport network (volume, composition, trip timing and routes) - traffic generated by workforce personnel including visitors (volume composition, timing and routes, plus on-site car parking management for construction workforce) - likely heavy and oversize loads (volume, composition, timing and routes) highlighting any vulnerable bridges and structures along proposed routes plus haul route pavement evaluation and dilapidation surveys.

-The EIS should also consider requirements for public transport, pedestrian and cycling networks and should outline proposed linkages to the project site.
+The EIS should also consider requirements for public transport, pedestrian and cycling networks to the subject site, should outline proposed linkages to the project site and their alignment with the Coomera Local Area Plan, Coomera Town Centre Structure Plan, and adjacent development approvals.